Connect with Us

 How does it work?

-The House in Christchurch has full kitchen facilities including five ovens and a barbecue so you won’t need to bring any cooking items with you.
+The House in Christchurch has full kitchen facilities, just like the ones you have at home, including five ovens and a barbecue so you won’t need to bring any cooking items with you.

 On average, you would be catering for 40 to 60 people, including your team.
-We recommend you give us call the day before you take part in the programme to find out approximately how many people you will be cooking for.
+As the numbers staying in the House changes very quickly, we recommend you give us a call the day before you take part in the programme to get a more accurate estimation of how many people you will be cooking for.

-We suggest a maximum of eight people cook the meal to enable the team to work easily within our kitchen facilities.
+We suggest a maximum of six people cook the meal to enable the team to work easily within our kitchen facilities.
 It also ensures families aren’t overwhelmed.

-If there are more than eight of you who want to get involved, you can book out several nights in a row and have a cook-off.
+If there are more than six of you who want to get involved, you can book out several nights in a row and have a cook-off.

 What happens on the night?

-It is preferable that you aim to have dinner served at 6 pm.
-Dinner is usually served buffet style, but you can serve individually if it suits your meal.
+It is preferable that you aim to have dinner served at 6pm.
+Dinner is served buffet style.

 Some families will not be able to make dinner service and will request a meal be kept aside for them.
-These meals are plated, covered in cling wrap and refrigerated.
-A schedule will be provided to you so you know who is dining in and who requires meals to be kept aside.
+These meals are plated, covered in cling wrap and stored appropriately – our overnight supervisor will assist your team with this and the dinner set up.